Purchases made through links earn us a small commission, at no extra cost to you.

 Safety: Stay on the trail and away from cliffs where there is danger from falling boulders and avalanches (in 2012 the Ghost Glacier fell from Mt.
 Edith Cavell and the terrain is still unstable).
 Do not go to the edge of Cavell Pond or near Angel Glacier.

-Cavell Meadows Trail Map: Here is a map of Cavell Meadows Trail.
+Cavell Meadows Trail Map: A map of Cavell Meadows Trail can be found here.

 Accommodations in Jasper National Park